 How to Collect Data on Disability

-The foundation for USAID’s guidance on disability data collection for youth and adults is the Washington Group on Disability Statistics (WG) approach to collecting data on disability.
+The foundation for USAID’s guidance is the social model of disability and the Washington Group on Disability Statistics (WG) approach to collecting data on disability.
 Aligning with the World Health Organization’s conceptual framework for measuring disability, the WG created the WG Short Set of Questions on Disability (WG Short Set) to produce data comparable across countries, which helps standardize global data collection and ensure consistency in reporting on indicators.
-As of February 2018, 69 countries use this method, which has been validated for use with youth and adults.
-USAID implementing partners using the WG Short Set with youth or adults are encouraged to read USAID’s How To Note: Collecting Data on Disability in Education Programming.
-To increase the quality of data collected using the WG Short Set, partners are encouraged to understand and apply best practices for collecting data on disabilities before planning and implementing the tool.
+The WG questions are designed to focus on levels of difficulty doing daily activities like walking, seeing and hearing that a person may experience in an unaccommodating environment.
+As of 2021, over 75 countries use this method.

 How-To Note: Collecting Data on Disability Prevalence in Education ProgramsClick Here

 We’ve provided the tips below to help you collect data on learners with disabilities.